 Alenaze-D NR Side Effects

-Note: This page contains information about the side effects of brompheniramine / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Alenaze-D NR.
+Note: This document contains side effect information about brompheniramine / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Alenaze-D NR.

-Applies to brompheniramine / phenylephrine: sustained-release tablets, tablets
+Applies to brompheniramine / phenylephrine: oral liquid, oral tablet.

 For Healthcare Professionals

 Applies to brompheniramine/phenylephrine: oral capsule extended release, oral elixir, oral liquid, oral suspension extended release, oral tablet, oral tablet chewable, oral tablet chewable extended release, oral tablet extended release.

 The manufacturer has not provided adverse event information.[Ref]